The Crepes of Wrath: Production

 "The Crepes of Wrath" was the first episode of The Simpsons for which George Meyer was credited as a writer, and he wrote it together with Sam Simon, John Swartzwelder and Jon Vitti.
 The episode was inspired by the French movie Manon of the Spring.
 The writers were trying to figure out which country the foreign exchange student should come from when they decided on Albania.
 They had not seen many uses of the country on television and decided to make the episode a tribute to actor John Belushi, who has Albanian roots.
 The writers did not know much about the country and could not think of a good name for the boy, so they gave him the surname Hoxha after the former leader of Albania, Enver Hoxha.
 They used real Albanian in the scene where Adil says goodbye to his family, and they tried to get the actual language right at Sam Simon's instigation.
 They also used real French in the scenes of Bart in France.
 The writers did some research on a certain airport in France for the shots of Bart at the airport in Paris.
-Principal Skinner's mother, Agnes Skinner, made her first appearance on The Simpsons in this episode, although her voice and personality were a bit different from what the viewers became used to in the later episodes of the show.
+Principal Skinner's mother, Agnes, made her first appearance on The Simpsons in this episode, although her voice and personality were a bit different from what the viewers became used to in the later episodes of the show.
+In the script her first name was Gloria, but it was established as Agnes since "Bart the Fink".

 César and Ugolin are named after the peasants from the 1986 French language films Jean de Florette and Manon des Sources.
 Bart's French gift to Maggie is a reference to Le Ballon Rouge, a short French children's film.
 On the way to the chateau, Bart and Ugolin cycle past scenes depicted in several famous paintings, notably Bassin aux nymphéas by Claude Monet, Champ de blé aux corbeaux by Vincent van Gogh, Le rêve by Henri Rousseau and Déjeuner sur l'herbe by Édouard Manet.

 A similar scandal involving the use of anti-freeze in wine emerged from Austria and West Germany in 1985.

+Because the show received separate dub tracks for European French and Canadian French, the dialogue of the scene involving Bart seeking a gendarme's help was slightly altered.
+In the European French dub, Bart and the policeman both speak the same language, thus the impasse is that Bart initially seeks help about his two-month obligation to his host family and the policeman minimizes the matter, but then Bart gets inspiration to stress the wine poisoning to get help.
+In the Canadian French dub, Bart speaks Quebecois slang that the French gendarme does not understand, and Bart initially mutters, "I thought they spoke French in France."
+Bart then figures out he must speak to the officer in a stereotypical Parisian French accent to make himself understood.